 Hiscox offers general liability, professional liability, and business owner’s policies with higher coverage limits than some of the other providers on our list, including up to $5 million for liability policies.
 Plus, spas and salons are a top industry for this carrier, so it can write policies for some harder-to-insure modalities, such as:

 - Nail technician services

 The flip side, however, is that Hiscox cannot write these fundamental policies in all states.
-The two most important policies, general and professional liability, are available everywhere except Alaska, but Hiscox can only offer BOPs in 19 states and the District of Columbia.
+The two most important policies, general and professional liability, are available everywhere except Alaska, but Hiscox can only offer BOPs in 19 states and Washington, D.C.

 How We Evaluated the Best Beauty Salon Insurance Companies

 To thoroughly evaluate the best beauty salon insurance companies, we evaluated each carrier or broker’s ability to provide coverage specific to a salon’s operation and risks.
 These include general liability, commercial property, hired and nonowned auto, professional liability, and workers’ compensation insurance as well as packaging options in the form of a BOP.

 Additionally, we looked deeper into the policies offered in terms of policy endorsements, limits, and supplemental coverages.
 We also took into consideration the carrier’s financial strength, additional services, such as online quoting, policy management, or claims reporting options, as well as insurance costs in the form of premium ranges of the policies and deductible options.